Piggs: History

-2020–present: Formation and debut with Hallo Piggs
+2020–2021: Formation, debut with Hallo Piggs and Juicyy

 On January 6, 2020, Pour Lui announced that she would produce a new idol group which she would also be a member of.
 The group was given the temporary name Idol Laboratories (アイドル研究所, Idol Kenkyūjo) and the audition process was documented on Pour Lui's YouTube channel.
 On February 29, auditions were re-opened after an audition winner withdrew from the group.
 At the beginning of April, during the COVID-19 pandemic, Pour Lui revealed that the group were living together.
 On April 19, the final line-up was unveiled and their first song, "Kicks", was released on YouTube.

 Their debut album, Hallo Piggs, was released on July 1.
+From November to December, they held the Walk or Pork Tour.
 Their first EP, 5 Kill Stars, was released on December 16.
+On December 28, they held a concert named Piggy Bad Hip at Tsutaya O-East.

-On April 13, 2021, Umi withdrew from the group.
+From March to April 2021, they held the Great Muscle Tour.
+On April 13, Umi withdrew from the group.
 Their first single, "T.A.K.O", was released on April 21.
+On June 27, they performed four times at Tokyo Kinema Club in a show titled Boo Boo Zoo.
+In July, they held the Dead, Jail or Piggs Tour.
 They released their second single, "Visitor", on July 21.
-A new member, Kinchan, joined the group on September 18.
-Their second studio album, Juicyy, was released on December 22.